Chapter 1 - Chapter 2 - Chapter 3 - Chapter 4 - Chapter 5 - Chapter 6 - Chapter 7

 “We’ll be at the corner of Naleap Avenue and Fourteenth Street,” Hyren said, looking up at his owner.
 “Come straight back to us when you’re done.
 Don’t talk to anyone suspicious, and don’t let anyone talk you into buying anything.”

 He grimaced.
-“Maybe I should come with you,” he said.
+“Maybe I should come with you.
+Blynn can watch the parade by herself.”

 “Then let’s go!”
 Blynn said.
 She grabbed Hyren by the arm and shot down the street, forcing her brother to break into a sprint to keep up with her.

-“You know I hate when you do this!” he said as his stubby legs struggled to catch up with her powerful hind limbs.
-He looked over his shoulder at the other half of his family, and Terra waved at him while Pharazon turned Gwyneth around.
+As his stubby legs struggled to catch up with her powerful hind limbs, he looked over his shoulder at the other half of his family.
+Terra gave him a thumbs-up while Pharazon turned Gwyneth around.

 He would see them again soon, Hyren told himself.
 Nothing would happen.